This post may contain affiliate links, please see our privacy

-EQUIPMENT YOU WILL NEED TO MAKE FOOD PROCESSOR PIE DOUGH
+EQUIPMENT YOU’LL NEED TO MAKE FOOD PROCESSOR PIE DOUGH

-To make the dough, you will need a food processor, a kitchen scale or measuring cup, and measuring spoons.
+To make this gluten-free pie crust, I use a food processor, measuring cups or a kitchen scale, and measuring spoons.

-To shape the dough into a pie crust, you will need a rolling pin, parchment paper, or silicone rolling dough mat, and a 9-inch pie dish.
+For rolling and shaping the dough, you’ll need a rolling pin, parchment paper or a silicone mat, and a 9-inch pie dish.

 THE INGREDIENTS